46 Startling Addiction Statistics & Facts for 2021

 That’s 71 million people in a single year.
-On a global level, according to our drug addiction facts, the most common age group for drug abuse is the twenties.
-1 in 50 people aged 20 to 29 suffers from a drug abuse disorder.
-In the United States, 8%–10% of people in their early twenties have a drug abuse disorder.
+According to global addiction facts, one in 50 people aged 20 to 29 suffers from a drug abuse disorder.
+In the US, 8%–9% of people in their early twenties have a drug abuse disorder.

-23. Drug use statistics show that 1 million people over the age of 65 suffered from a substance use disorder in 2017.
+27. Drug use statistics show that almost a million people over the age of 65 have a substance use disorder.